Looking for an online solution to support you with compliance for AML (anti-money laundering) and CFT (Countering the Financing of Terrorism)?

 ComplyAdvantage’s main goal is to make compliance less painful.
 A relative newcomer on the risk tech scene, the company was born out of the frustration of trying to integrate legacy AML software easily.
 (Charles Delingpole, one of the company’s founders, joined SEON’s Series A round.)

-Their key features include: customer screening and monitoring, transaction screening, transaction monitoring and even adverse information and media checks based on the FATF recommendations (Financial Action Task Force).
+Its key features include customer screening and monitoring, transaction screening, transaction monitoring, and even adverse information and media checks based on the FATF recommendations (Financial Action Task Force).